Expectations for Coaches

 - Recognize that each player is an individual with different needs and motivations.
 Take the time to get to know each of your players.
 Make adjustments where possible.

-- Work with the Hockey Director to develop practice plans that help fit your team and each individual player.
+- Work with the Director of Player Development to develop practice plans that help fit your team and each individual player.

 - Be generous with your praise when it is deserved.
 Praise players for good play, but also hard work, teamwork, and sportsmanship.